Perpetually unseen characters in live-action TV.

 - Euron and Aeron Greyjoy.
 Before Euron's casting in Season 5 and Aeron's casting in Season 6, we didn't hear anything about them, only that Theon had 'uncles' during a talk between Tyrion and Theon early in Season 1.

 - Gavin & Stacey: Smithy's girlfriend Lucy.

-- George Smiley: In the BBC serial adaptations of John Le Carre's George Smiley novels, Karla is almost entirely invisible.
-He appears once in flashback in Tinker Tailor Soldier Spy, and once in Smiley's People for just ten seconds during his defection.
+- George Smiley: In the BBC serial adaptations of John Le Carre's The Quest for Karla novels, Karla is almost entirely invisible.
+He appears once in flashback in Tinker, Tailor, Soldier, Spy, and once in Smiley's People for just ten seconds during his defection.
 He doesn't speak in either appearance.
 Despite this he drives the entire plot of both series.